 - Milking the Giant Cow: Clack-clack-clack go the Queen's claws.

-- Opening Narration: Used to set up the premise.
+- Opening Monologue: Used to set up the premise.

 - Paddleball Shot: Quite a few — a floating space rock, space battle debris, the Supreme Leader's claws, spears, a descending gate, etc. Also, Fuzzball flies out at the audience and lingers there for a few moments before heading back, twice.